Download the course requirements for majoring in Psychology here.

 The role of an IRB is to foster ethical treatment of human research participants.
 Before IRBs were instituted as a national standard, some researchers conducted studies that resulted in serious and unwelcome consequences for the participants.
 For these researchers, the potential gained knowledge overshadowed the harm done to the participants.
 IRBs have since been instituted to make sure a balance exists between harm to subjects and potential gain.
 Learn more about Bard’s IRB.

 Students may request funding from the Program to assist with their senior projects.
-To make such a request, students must submit a budget request form to the Psychology Program Coordinator (Lily Henry, firstname.lastname@example.org) by the end of their Senior I semesters.
+To make such a request, students should discuss their plans with their faculty advisor, and then fill out this Google form (while signed into Bard email) by the end of their Spring semester.

-The Final Senior Project Grade will be determined by all members of the project board and will be based on the rubric provided below.
-Performance on all aspects of the project, including the final senior project board and Powerpoint presentations, will be assessed.
+The Final Senior Project Grade will be determined by all members of the project board and will be based on the rubric provided in the psychology program handbook.
+Performance on all aspects of the project, including the final senior project board and oral presentations, will be assessed.
 The Board will inform the student at the end of the meeting whether the Project has received a passing grade.
-The Board will then discuss and finalize grades in conjunction with all faculty in the Psychology Program later in the week (or following weeks).
-Once the final grade is determined, advisors will contact advisees to share the grade and provide additional feedback.
+The Board will then discuss and finalize grades in conjunction with Psychology Program faculty by the end of the semester.
+EITHER, the student chooses to proceed with the traditional system of the full letter grade range (A, A-, B+, B, B-, C+, C, C-, D, F) OR the student chooses to proceed with the A, Pass, D, Fail option.

 Grades will be based both on the quality of the project and on the effort put into the project.
 Please note that final grade determination will be based on quality and effort demonstrated across both semesters!
 Thus, strong effort in the second semester cannot make up for poor effort during first semester, and consistent and prolific production of writing in second semester cannot make up for lack of writing during first semester.